A week in Malta: The perfect 7-day Malta itinerary

 Day 2: Blue Grotto, Marsaxlokk and St. Peter’s Pool

-On Day 2 of your Malta itinerary, pick up your rental car and explore the southern coast of the island.
+On the second day, pack your swimsuit, pick up your rental car and go explore the southern coast of the island.

-Start by visiting the Blue Grotto, one of the most famous natural landmarks of Malta.
-The Blue Grotto consists of a group of sea caves but its most prominent feature is a massive rock arch rising out of the turquoise sea.
+Start the day by visiting the Blue Grotto, one of the most famous natural landmarks of Malta.
+The Blue Grotto consists of a group of sea caves, but its most prominent feature is a massive rock arch rising out of the turquoise sea.

-You can either admire this natural spectacle from a viewpoint on the side of the road or you can take a short boat trip to get a closer look at the mesmerizing caves.
-The boat tours depart from Wied Iż-Żurrieq village.
+You can either admire the Blue Grotto from a viewpoint on the side of the road, or you can take a short boat trip to get a closer look at the mesmerizing caves and the beautiful water.
+The boat tours depart from Wied Iż-Żurrieq village and cost 10 euros per person.

 Where to stay